remento/assay/README.md

   1. Cookie management for session sharing

 # Motivation
-I created this project over the December 2016 holiday of 2016 as an excuse to play around with some technology that interests me.
+I created this project over the December 2016 holiday as an excuse to play around with some technology that interests me.
 Some of the choices I made, like using Firebase, were made because I just wanted to play with that service or framework.